Homepage > Journal > How much does it cost to create a mobile application? The average cost of a mobile app

 If only because they're written in one programming language and are consequently easier to develop and maintain.

-But, unfortunately, they have a rather significant flaw.
-Their performance and scalability are significantly worse compared to native applications.
+Unfortunately, they have a rather significant flaw.
+Their performance and scalability are significantly worse than those of native applications.

 Looking at it from yet another perspective, the cost estimation of mobile apps depends on the following: